Completing the DevOps Pipeline for Mainframe: Designing and Implementing Test Automation

-After a developer completed their code in DEVELOPMENT, they would only need to “push” a single “button” — which could be a GUI, a template script to submit, or anything really — and the pipeline would perform all necessary steps to deploy that code in PRODUCTION.
+Once a developer has completed their code in DEVELOPMENT, all they have to do is “push” one “button” (this could be a GUI, a template submission script, or something else) and the pipeline will take all the necessary steps to deploy the code in PRODUCTION.

-At this point, we were very close to achieving this “one button push” automated pipeline.
+At this point, we were very close to achieving this “one push-button” DevOps pipeline for mainframe.